-(a) The CEO performed a certain analysis to get proper insights on how to return the bank back to a growth trajectory.
+The CEO performed a certain analysis to get proper insights on how to return the bank back to a growth trajectory.
 Explain FOUR components of the analysis.

-(b) To actualise the strategic transformation journey, a particular plan was launched.
+(8 marks) (b) To actualise the strategic transformation journey, a particular plan was launched.
 Explain FIVE limitations of this plan.

-(c) Evaluate FIVE features of the bank's mantra during the transformation period.

-(d) A geographic expansion was a critical element of MBG's strategy.
+(10 marks) (c) Evaluate FIVE features of the bank's mantra during the transformation period.
+(10 marks) (d) A geographic expansion was a critical element of MBG's strategy.
 Analyse SIX strategies MBG adopted to achieve this.

-QUESTION TWO

-(a) When conducting strategic change, organisations plan and implement changes to boost competitive advantage or achieve another significant objective.
+(12 marks) (Total: 40 marks) QUESTION TWO When conducting strategic change, organisations plan and implement changes to boost competitive advantage or (a) achieve another significant objective.
 Appraise FIVE steps an organisation could take to realise this change.

-(b) Strategy implementation is a process that turns strategic plan into action by outlining the steps the organisation needs to take in order to achieve the set objectives.
+(5 marks) www.chopi.co. (b) Strategy implementation is a process that turns strategic plan into action by outlining the steps the organisation needs to take in order to achieve the set objectives.
 Summarise FIVE steps of the process an organisation could follow to make the implementation effective.

-(c) In the context of business strategy, outline FIVE generic competitive strategies.

-OUESTION THREE

-(a) Assess FOUR stages of logical incrementalism in strategy development process.

-(b) Strategy workshops are necessary to an organisation during any strategic management process.
+(5 marks) (c) In the context of business strategy, outline FIVE generic competitive strategies.
+(5 marks) (Total: 15 marks) OUESTION THREE Assess FOUR stages of logical incrementalism in strategy development process.
+(4 marks) (a) (b) Strategy workshops are necessary to an organisation during any strategic management process.
 Identify FIVE purposes of these workshops.

-(c) Organisation's core competencies are important during strategic analysis.
+(5 marks) (c) Organisation's core competencies are important during strategic analysis.
 Explain Hamel and Prahalad's THREE tests to confirm these competencies.

-(a) The Parenting Fit Matrix is a framework developed by McKinsey & Company to assess the fit between a corporate parent and its portfolio businesses.
+(6 marks) (Total: 15 marks) QUESTION FOUR The Parenting Fit Matrix is a framework developed by McKinsey & Company to assess the fit between a (a) corporate parent and its portfolio businesses.
 Identify FOUR positions of the Parenting Fit Matrix.

-(b) Explain FIVE limitations of strategic management.

-(c) Path dependency theory refers to the idea that past events and decisions can shape and influence the current and future development of a system or organisation.
+(4 marks) Explain FIVE limitations of strategic management.
+(5 marks) (b) (c) Path dependency theory refers to the idea that past events and decisions can shape and influence the current and future development of a system or organisation.

+(a)